joshhansen/Umpire/README.md

 A player wins when all enemy cities have been captured and all enemy units have been destroyed.

+Pressing 'x' engages Examine Mode which allows map tiles to be inspected.
+Pressing 'Enter' over a map tile can cancel a unit's orders, clear a city's production, or go-to a particular tile or empty space.

+### The Fog of War

+A fog of war mechanic is implemented but can be disabled using the `--fog off` command line option.

+### Wrapping

+Wrapping can be turned on and off in both dimensions, but at the moment turning it off provokes a few bugs.

+### Color support

+An effort has been made to support a range of color palettes.
+These can be controlled using the `--colors` command line flag.
+The 16 color palette is the best tested at present.

 ## Startup Options
 The full list of startup options can be seen thus: